traveltime-dev/traveltime-benchmarks/README.md

 - Supported locations for normal requests are listed in the `locations_data.json` file.
 - Supported locations for proto requests are listed in the `proto_locations_data.json` file.

-If you want to add a new location, simply append the files. **NOTE:** Proto requests support a much more limited amount of countries.
+If you want to add a new location, simply append the json files.

+**NOTE 1:** When adding a new country, please specify the ISO2 country code in the beginning, like it's done everywhere else.
+Example: 'GB/London'.

+**NOTE 2:** Proto requests support a much more limited amount of countries.

 To see a list of all supported countries, send [map-info](https://docs.traveltime.com/api/reference/map-info) request ([Postman](https://docs.traveltime.com/api/start/postman-collection#)) to https://api.traveltimeapp.com